How to Use Google Custom Search Engine API in Python

 Conclusion

 You can specify various request parameters to customize your search.
 You can also print the data dictionary to see other metadata, such as total results, search time, and even the meta tags of each page.
-Check CSE's documentation for further detail.
+Check CSE's documentation for further details.

 By default, it is limited to 100 search queries per day for free access.
 If you feel that isn't enough for your application, then consider signing up for billing in the API Console.